 Pedestrian and cycle movement has been facilitated by the links to the existing Gwandalan network along Kanangra Drive.
+A cycleway is to be provided along Kangara Drive.

 Footpaths will be provided to all new streets.

 Figure 4.4.1.
 Gwandalan Access, Parking and Circulation Plan.